ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 defined in the recipe as described in :ref:`supplementary_variables`.
 In some cases, preprocessor functions may work without supplementary variables, this is documented case by case in the preprocessor function definition.
-If a preprocessor function is used that uses supplementary variables, but they have not been specified in the recipe, they will be automatically added.
+If a preprocessor function requiring supplementary variables is used without specifying these in the recipe, these will be automatically added.
 If the automatic selection does not give the desired result, specify the supplementary variables in the recipe as described in :ref:`supplementary_variables`.